RyanFin/GymShark-Tech-Test/README.md

 ```
 - Currently getting the wrong amount of packs for this test case.
 I should get one pack rather than 2 X 250 when the order size = 251.

+Solution: Add logic to combine smaller packs into a larger one